MarekMolder/Apollo/README.md

-﻿# 🏷️ Inventory Stock Management System
+﻿# 🏷️ Product Write-Off and Statistics Tool

-A modular **full-stack warehouse and inventory management system**, built with:
+A modular **tool focused on: writing off products from stock and viewing monthly statistics of write-offs**, built with:

 - 🔧 **ASP.NET Core (C#)** – Backend API & Authentication
 - 🌐 **Vue 3 + Vite** – Frontend UI